Areoxy/WinTube/README.md

 - Download the latest release
 - Unzip the zip file
-- Install WinTube with the setup installer (msi installer recommed)
+- Install WinTube with the setup installer (or start the WinTube.exe)
 > After install open the programm and have fun :)